 “It’s important that all police forces see them as a powerful tool and use them where appropriate to safeguard victims and prevent further harm.”

-How Cleveland Police responds to reports of stalking and harassment has been the focus of a recent scrutiny session the PCC held with leaders of the force.
+How Cleveland Police responds to reports of stalking and harassment was the focus of a recent scrutiny session.

-Steve highlighted a complaint received by the Commissioner’s office via domestic abuse agency My Sister’s Place, in which a victim raised concerns about why a SPO was not used.
+Steve highlighted a complaint received by the Commissioner’s office via domestic abuse agency My Sister’s Place.
+In the complaint, a victim raised concerns about why an SPO was not used.

 Since the PCC’s scrutiny session, the force have secured a further interim SPO against a persistent stalking perpetrator.